Relintai/pandemonium_engine_docs/community/contributing/contributing_to_the_documentation.md

 reference ( https://github.com/godotengine/godot/tree/master/doc/classes )`.
 See `doc_updating_the_class_reference` for details.

+See also:
-.. seealso:: To build the manual and test changes on your computer, see
+ To build the manual and test changes on your computer, see
              `doc_building_the_manual`.

 Editing pages online